 Every woman enjoys a compliment.

-Whether it is regarding her complexion, her cooking, or her character, a word of commendation brings brightness to her eyes.
+Whether it is regarding her complexion, her intelligence, or her character, a word of commendation brings brightness to her eyes.
 Approval lifts the heart and lightens the load.

 Appreciation of a compliment is not exclusively an American enjoyment.
 Praise is a benison in any culture.
 Ethiopian women beam when someone exclaims over the beauty of their children.
 A Japanese proverb says, “One word of praise can warm three winter months.”

 A man also likes approval.
-Watch him light up when you say, “Don’t you look nice!” or, “What a beautiful car you have!”
+Watch him light up when you say, “Don’t you look nice!” or, “what a beautiful smile you have!”

 The psalms are filled with words of praise to God.